TorenUK/TorenUK/README.md

 ## What I'm currently working on...

-### BulkHangers UK - A fully responsive, Full-Stack build for a company selling hangers.
+### Bulk Hangers UK - A fully responsive, Full-Stack build for a company selling hangers.

 #### Stack:
 #### ReactJS - Redux - Node & ExpressJS - MongoDB & Mongoose.